Vulva: Prenatal development

 In week three of the development of the embryo, mesenchyme cells from the primitive streak migrate around the cloacal membrane.
-Early in the fifth week the cells form two swellings called the cloacal folds.
+Early in the fifth week, the cells form two swellings called the cloacal folds.
 The cloacal folds meet in front of the cloacal membrane and form a raised area known as the genital tubercle.
 The urorectal septum fuses with the cloacal membrane to form the perineum.
 This division creates two areas one surrounded by the urethral folds and the other by the anal folds.
 These areas become the urogenital triangle and the anal triangle.
-The area between the vagina and the anus is known as the clinical perineum.
+The area between the vulva and the anus is known as the clinical perineum.

-At the same time a pair of swellings on either side of the urethral folds known as the genital swellings develop into the labioscrotal swellings.
-Sexual differentiation takes place, and at the end of week 6 in the female, hormones stimulate further development and the genital tubercle bends and forms the clitoris.
+At the same time, a pair of swellings on either side of the urethral folds known as the genital swellings develop into the labioscrotal swellings.
+Sexual differentiation takes place, and at the end of week six in the female, hormones stimulate further development and the genital tubercle bends and forms the clitoris.
+The urogenital sinus persists as the vulval vestibule, vestibular glands and urethra.
 The urethral folds form the labia minora and the labioscrotal swellings form the labia majora.
-At this time the sexes still cannot be distinguished.
-The appearance of the external genitalia is similar in male and female embryos until the twelfth week and even then is difficult to distinguish.

 The uterovaginal canal or genital canal, forms in the third month of the development of the urogenital system.
 The lower part of the canal is blocked off by a plate of tissue, the vaginal plate.
 This tissue develops and lengthens during the third to fifth months and the lower part of the vaginal canal is formed by a process of desquamation or cell shedding.
-The end of the vaginal canal is blocked off by an endodermal membrane which separates the opening from the vestibule.
-In the fifth month the membrane degenerates but leaves a remnant called the hymen.
+The end of the vaginal canal is blocked off by an endodermal membrane, which separates the opening from the vestibule.
+In the fifth month, the membrane degenerates but leaves a remnant called the hymen.

-Organs in the male and female with a shared common ancestry are said to be homologous.
-The clitoral glans is homologous to the male glans penis, and the clitoral body and the clitoral crura are homologous to the corpora cavernosa of the penis.
-The labia majora is homologous to the scrotum; the clitoral hood is homologous to the foreskin, and the labia minora is homologous to the spongy urethra.
-The vestibular bulbs beneath the skin of the labia minora are homologous to the corpus spongiosum, the tissue of the penis surrounding the urethra, and to the bulb of the penis.
-Bartholin's glands are homologous to the bulbourethral glands in males.

 Childhood

 The newborn's vulva may be swollen or enlarged as a result of having been exposed, via the placenta, to her mother's increased levels of hormones.
 The labia majora are closed.
 These changes disappear over the first few months.
 During childhood before puberty, the lack of estrogen can cause the labia to become sticky and to ultimately join firmly together.
-This condition is known as labial fusion and is rarely found after puberty when oestrogen production has increased.
+This condition is known as labial fusion and is rarely found after puberty when estrogen production has increased.